wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/9-participate-testing.md

     Disaster recovery tests
   :::column-end:::
   :::column:::
     These tests involve testing what happens if a disaster brings down your system.
 While Microsoft handles major disaster recovery for you, you need to ensure that you have a plan to resume operations after a disaster.
-For example, verifying that your source code is up to date and you can recreate your dev environments successfully in case of a disaster.
+For example, verifying that your source code is up to date so that you can recreate your dev environments successfully in case of a disaster.
   :::column-end:::
 :::row-end:::
 :::row:::